b2m9/b2m9.github.io/_posts/2015-08-02-dont-waste-your-time-in-meetings.markdown

 tags: []
 ---

 If you are working in a corporate environment, you are probably dragged into many meetings.
-Not just a few, more like it's actually your job to have meetings.
+Not just a few, more like it's actually your job to organise and attend meetings.
 But it's not.
-You are an engineer, your job is to get stuff done and most meetings are a waste of time.
+Your job is to get stuff done and most meetings are a waste of time.

 Ever since I moved to the [Little Red Dot](https://en.wikipedia.org/wiki/Little_red_dot), things got worse.
 People seem to measure their importance by how crowded their Outlook Calendar is.
 Things got so bad that I decided to follow Google's approach of blocking every Thursday in my Outlook.
 No meetings allowed.
 Only work.
 It doesn't work all the time, but often enough.
-And since Friday is my team's Scrum Review, it gives me the necessary productive time I need to finish up stuff.
+And since Friday is my team's Scrum Review, it gives me the necessary productive time I need to finish up things.

 Despite my "no-meetings day", the normal workday is usually fragmented into hourly blocks.
 One hour of work here, then a meeting there, barely an hour to work, and then a meeting again.
 Such days suck you dry.
 You don't feel productive (because you aren't) and it doesn't make you happy.
-You want to be in [the zone](https://en.wikipedia.org/wiki/Flow_(psychology)) and do stuff.
+You want to be in [the zone](https://en.wikipedia.org/wiki/Flow_(psychology)) and do your work.

 Change it.
 I know, corporate environments are almost impossible to change, but you can at least try.